NYU Film School Secrets

 The real currency in the industry is experience, not education.
 Every film student learns this their first week out of school.
 They start off just like everyone else, trying to get an entry level job and working their way up the production ladder.
 The Profs at NYU cannot help you, as most of them haven’t been in the biz for more than 20 years.

-Before you spend $67,000 a year to play with cheap video cameras and beaten up old film equipment at NYU Film School, make sure to check out Film School Secrets.
+Before you spend $67,000 a year to play with cheap video cameras and beaten up old film equipment at NYU Film School, make sure to check out Film School Solution.